 “Abigail Cutter has rendered the Civil War and its consequences with a rare power and eloquence, combining literary imagination with fidelity to history.
 She has allowed people who lived and breathed in the past to live and breathe again, telling us of loss and suffering we need to remember.”

 “A searing, brilliant, moving, and utterly original Civil War novel, told by the guilt-ravaged Virginia infantryman Tom Smiley whose own war never ended―at least not until a young couple move into his now-historic childhood home and start renovating, literally taking the past apart brick by brick, pots and pans, faded velvet curtains, cedar chests and china dishes and rusted hairpins, and even the tattered blue handkerchief box that contains his medals from the Battle of Gettysburg 25th and 50th reunions… bringing it all back.
 A stirring meditation on guilt and redemption.”

-“Long Shadows is a richly imagined tragedy of a Rebel soldier whose regret for ill-chosen allegiance haunts him from the moment of enlistment through the horrors of a Union prison.
+“The Last Of What I Am is a richly imagined tragedy of a Rebel soldier whose regret for ill-chosen allegiance haunts him from the moment of enlistment through the horrors of a Union prison.
 It follows him into the afterlife, where he lingers in his ancestral home, unable to shed his shame for fighting for the cause of slavery.
 Masterful historical research and detail of the 19th century invest this story with a reader’s pleasure in a felt life.
 All of this with an ear for the poetry that lives in disaster.”